romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Which of the following are valid authentication methods available in GitHub?
+Q: Which of the following are valid authentication methods available in GitHub?
 <details><summary>Show the answer</summary><p>

 - **Personal access token (PAT)**